Keep C.A.L.M. and Use Ally

 Ally scans uploaded instructor content within Canvas and assigns an accessibility score to each file.
 Instructors can then work at their own pace to enhance the usability and accessibility of the content using guided feedback.
 We recommend picking one type of improvement at a time, such as replacing image-only PDFs.

 All students have access to on-demand alternative versions of course files uploaded to the course shell.
+File formats include readable text for screen readers, captioned pictures, and content that is easy to navigate, using the original documents from your course.
 From the download dropdown menu choose the alternative formats option.
 The accessible alternatives will be in a format other than the originial.
 Not a fan of PDF?
 No problem.
 Download the file as an .MP3, a web version, or an ePub.
 The quality of the alternative format is directly linked to the quality of the original file.
+Alternative format files are added to the student's downloads folder

 Join the campaign